+There is currently a shortage of the yellow fever vaccine in Canada.
 Travellers should contact the Porcupine Health Unit well in advance to inquire about whether or not Yellow Fever vaccine is required.
-The Porcupine Health Unit will then be able to advise you on your options including possibly travelling out of town to receive the Yellow Fever vaccine.
+The Porcupine Health Unit will then be able to advise you on your options including possibly travelling out of town to receive the yellow fever vaccine.

 Wearing a properly-fitted helmet while cycling can significantly reduce your risk of sustaining a severe head injury.

 A boil water advisory is issued when harmful germs may be in a drinking water supply.
 A drinking water advisory is issued when harmful chemical contaminants may be in a drinking water supply.
 Follow these general recommendations on how to use the water if a water advisory has been issued in your community.

 Wildfires are often large, and can sometimes lead to widespread impacts on the land, and on the well-being of the population.

 The Porcupine Health Unit works to protect your health and prevent illness.
 Environmental Health ensures owners and operators understand and comply with Ontario regulations.
 The public can visit our website at any time and view the most recent inspection reports for premises, including food premises, pools, hot tubs, personal service settings, licensed child care settings, children’s recreational camps, small drinking water systems and tanning facilities.